-- (B) ORS 294.135 (2) limits the maximum term of any repurchase agreement to 90 days. - (C) Acceptable collateral: - (i) US Treasury Securities: 102% - (ii) US Agency Discount and Coupon Securities: 102%
+- (A) ORS 294.035 (3)(j) requires repurchase agreement collateral to be limited in maturity to three years and priced according to percentages prescribed by written policy of the Oregon Investment Council or the Oregon Short-Term Fund Board. - (B) ORS 294.135 (2) limits the maximum term of any repurchase agreement to 90 days. - (C) Acceptable collateral: - (i) US Treasury Securities: 102% - (ii) US Agency Discount and Coupon Securities: 102%

-Maximum percent of portfolio allocation is 25% and issuer constraint is 10%.
+Maximum percent of portfolio allocation is 2550% and issuer constraint is 10%..
 The investment officer shall not enter into any reverse repurchase agreements.